A Venomous Love

 “Are you doing something else for Mrs. Goodge?”
 Archie asked as they went inside the main hall.

 “No. One of her friends, another landlady on the block admired the garden bench I made Goodge last year.
-She has asked me to do one for her,” Ruddy explained.
+She has asked me to do one for her.”

 Stepping into the office they were immediately greeted by a man in his thirties with wire-frame glasses.
-Without the man identifying himself, Ruddy knew he was the secretary and not the director from his clothing.
+Without the man identifying himself, Ruddy knew from his clothing he was the secretary and not the director.
 The man wore cuff protectors similar to those Ruddy and Archie used when handling dirty evidence but he also wore sleeve garters.
 His shirts were ready-made if he needed the garters to adjust the sleeve length.
 The mass produced shirts were cut with sleeves too long for the average man to accommodate a larger marketplace.
 Ruddy had his shirts tailored to fit.

 “Can I help you?
 I’m Director Packwood’s secretary.”